grafana/mimir/docs/configuration/config-file-reference.md

 [max_query_lookback: <duration> | default = 0s]

 # Limit the query time range (end - start time).
 This limit is enforced in the
-# query-frontend (on the received query) and in the querier (on the query
+# query-frontend (on the received query), in the querier (on the query possibly
-# possibly split by the query-frontend).
+# split by the query-frontend) and ruler.
 0 to disable.
 # CLI flag: -store.max-query-length
 [max_query_length: <duration> | default = 0s]